google/wire/docs/faq.md

 [proposed subtract command]: https://github.com/google/wire/issues/8

-## Why does Wire require explicitly declaring a type provides an interface type?
+## Why does Wire require explicitly declare that a type provides an interface type?

 The reason the binding is explicit is to avoid scenarios where adding a new type to the provider graph that implements the same interface causes the graph to